kritarth2135/Chess/README.md

 # Chess
-This is a chess game made in pyhthon.
+This is a chess game made in python.

 ## Features
 What you __can__ do now: